eBPF-Verifier/eBPFVerifier/README.md

 (3) network events and
 (4) kprobes and uprobes.

-The current set of eBPF program types supported by the kernel is as following:
+The current set of eBPF program types supported by the kernel is as following, Linux 5.16 source code:

 ```
 - BPF_PROG_TYPE_SOCKET_FILTER: a network packet filter